AARNet/Digital-Skills-GitBook/glossary/README.md

 ## C

 * **clickbait** – content designed to attract attention and encourage traffic.
-* **confirmaion bias** – the act of searching for or interpreting new evidence as confirmation of one's existing beliefs or theories.
+* **confirmation bias** – the act of searching for or interpreting new evidence as confirmation of one's existing beliefs or theories.

 ## D